 Don’t stretch your long-form content too thin

 The point is, it’s important to avoid writing long for the sake of it.
 It’s obvious when it’s happening – the same point made three times with slightly different words, for example, or pointless non sequiturs.

-In fact, even when you have made your target word count, all the usual editorial rules should still apply – trim unnecessary words and cut anything that doesn’t add real value.
+And then, even when you have made your target word count, all the usual editorial rules should still apply – trim unnecessary words and cut anything that doesn’t add real value.